quickvm/smallstep-systemd-units/README.md

 1. Run `sudo ./install`

 Manually:
+1. Run `sudo mkdir /etc/step`
 1. `sudo cp mv units/* /etc/systemd/system/`
 1. run `systemctl daemon-reload`

 ## Bootstrap your CA

-Pick a name for your CA. If you have a smallstep account using the the first part of the CA URL is ideal.
+Pick a name for your CA. If you have a smallstep account using the first part of the CA URL is ideal.
 Next create a systemd drop-in with:

 ```
 systemctl edit step-ca-bootstrap@rad.service